gen-o/geno/README.md

 2. create a repository in the DB
 2. import from rdf:
 	- select the ontology (.ttl), upload, when asked insert as Base URI and as Context http://purl.org/hum/geno/
-	- select the data sample (.ttl), upload, when asked insert as Base URI and as Context http://purl.org/hum/geno/data/ (This way you can delete all the data, without touching at the ontology)
+	- select the data sample (.ttl), upload, when asked insert as Base URI and as Context http://purl.org/hum/geno/data/ (by uploading the ontology and the data in two different graphs, you can update or delete one without touching the other)
 3. Now you can explore and query the data.
 Examples of sparql queries are available [here](docs/competencyQuestions_sparqlQueries.md).